 A common task is to take a list of data and keep the first 1, 2, 3 or N number of entries depending on a certain order.
 For example, say we wanted to take our list of webinar registrants and keep the first 2 registrants per webinar to recognize the customers who registered early.
 First, we'll make sure that the input data is sorted by "Registration time" where the oldest times display at the top.
 We would then update the Keep the first _ to 2 and you'll see, as opposed to the example above, it keeps 2 rows per Webinar ID.

-- If you want to dedupe based on data existing across two or more columns, use a Combine columns step before the Remove duplicate rows step.
+- If you want to dedupe based on data existing across two or more columns, use a Combine columns step before the Remove duplicates step.
 This creates a column that has the values across your columns.
-You can then select that newly created column in your Remove duplicate rows step.
+You can then select that newly created column in your Remove duplicates step.